MyCryptoHQ/knowledge-base-content/how-to/sending/how-to-interact-with-a-multisig-contract.md

 When you initially set up your multisig through Mist, it asked you to enter a list of owner addresses, a daily spending limit, and a required amount of confirmations a transaction would need before it would get sent from the multisig.

-The daily limit that you specified when creating the multisig indicates how much ETH (in wei) can be spent from the multisig a day without any additional confirmations from other owners.
+The daily limit that you specified when creating the multisig indicates how much ETH (in Wei) can be spent from the multisig a day without any additional confirmations from other owners.
 This may also be set to 0, meaning that every transaction will always require confirmation from other owners.

 For example, you might have set it up to have three owners, and a required amount of two confirmations.
 This means that two owners would have to agree to a transaction if it's above the daily spending limit.
 The first one can be yourself, but then you would need one other confirmation.
 If you own all the addresses that have ownership, and still have access to these addresses, it wouldn't be an issue.
 However, if other people are the other owners of the multisig contract, you will need to coordinate a confirmation with one of them in this case, otherwise you will not be able to withdraw any funds.